 Kicking Horse River at Wapta Falls

-Grassi Lakes Trail in Canmore just a short drive from Banff National Park.
+Grassi Lakes Trail in Canmore is just a short drive from Banff National Park.